SLoharkar/SLoharkar/README.md

 ## I'm a Student, Software Developer and also a Ethical Hacker !!

-- 🔭 I'm currently working on shell script as a self-employed person
+- 🔭 I'm currently working on script as a self-employed person
 - 🌱 I'm currently learning about new technology and self discovery
 - 👯 I'm looking to collaborate with technical freelancers
 - 🥅 2021 Goals: Contribute more to Open Source projects and Interns